 Aiming to be "everyone‘s first choice for housing"

 Clydebank Housing Association was established by local residents in 1984 and working in partnership with the Housing Corporation and with the Local Authority, set out to improve housing and regenerate the central and east areas of the town.
-The Association was registered with the Housing Corporation in January 1985 and so celebrated our 25th anniversary in 2010.
+The Association was registered with the Housing Corporation in January 1985 and so celebrated its 30th anniversary in 2015.

 In the earlier years, our development work was concentrated on the modernisation of the tenements in the town centre.
 When this work was finished, we embarked on a programme of new building to provide more new houses and flats for rent and for shared ownership.
 Today our aim to provide good quality, affordable housing remains to the forefront.